czarinacatambing/djangos-shop/README.md

-# Building an e-commerce shop with Django
+# E-commerce shop with Django
-This is an exercise to learn how to build web apps with Django.

 - To run, clone this repository to your local machine.
 - `cd` to the directory that contains this repository